 Making a Thread Spool Christmas Ornament

 Empty thread spools and be used to make a wide variety of crafts.
-This is a guide about making a thread spool Christmas ornament
+This is a page about making a thread spool Christmas ornament

 Start now and make ornaments for your tree.
 A lovely way to use up your empty thread spools!
 Works equally well with plastic or wooden spools, big or small.
 Great to use as package decorations or to give as gifts to friends/co-workers!